 “Change is the law of life.
 And those who look only to the past or present are certain to miss the future.” – John F. Kennedy

-Oh what a night!
-Fort Worth has truly done a number on me.
-I am sitting on the bus right now feeling pretty hungover, most people are sleeping as it was such a huge night for everyone.
-Last night was so different for me and was well outside the realms of what I would normally do, but as you’re about to find out, it was so awesome.
+Fort Worth has truly done a number on us.
+We are sitting on the bus right now feeling pretty hungover, most people are sleeping as it was such a huge night for everyone.
+Last night was so different for us and was well outside the realms of what we would normally do, but as you’re about to find out, it was so awesome.
 The day started off with us driving to Dallas from Fort Worth which in the traffic was about a 40 minute drive.

 Dallas – Fort Worth definitely treated us well, what an absolute cracker of a day/night definitely one of the best so far!
-Though I am tired as all fuck and pretty hungover right now haha See you all tomorrow from the birthplace of rock n roll – Memphis, Tennessee!
+Though we are very tired and very hungover we are keen to continue.
+See you all tomorrow from the birthplace of rock n roll – Memphis, Tennessee!